michaelnicholls/zdemo_stuff/README.md

 ZUSE_CTE - using common table expression
 ZMNDEMO - Fiori app as a BSP app

+ZSPFLI view, access control, and program to read the view ZMN_USE_CDS_AC

 If problems during abapGit import
 =================================
 remove existing VANs using /o/IWBEP/REG_VOCAN